 Early detection is a proven, successful strategy for fighting many forms of cancer.
 Seattle Cancer Care Alliance offers screening with low-dose computed tomography (CT) for people at high risk for lung cancer, the only recommended screening test for the disease.

 Lung cancer is the leading cause of cancer-related death in the United States.
-More than 75 percent of people with lung cancer have incurable, locally advanced, or metastatic disease at the time of diagnosis.
+Three out of four people with lung cancer have incurable, locally advanced, or metastatic disease at the time of diagnosis.
 Their five-year survival rate is less than 5 percent when diagnosed with stage IV lung cancer.

-Detecting lung cancer at its earliest stage, and having it surgically removed, means a person can expect a five-year survival rate closer to 70 percent!
-These statistics come from the results of the National Lung Screening Trial that was published in June 2011.
-Read more about this trial here.
+Detecting lung cancer at its earliest stage, and having it surgically removed, means a person can expect a five-year survival rate closer to 53 percent.
+Yet only 15 percent of cases are diagnosed at such an early stage.

 People at high risk for lung cancer who benefit from annual screening with low-dose CT according to new guidelines published by the U.S. Preventive Services Task Force are between 55* and 80 years old and smoked at least an estimated

 - 1 pack a day for 30 years OR

 - 2 packs a day for 15 years, unless you quit smoking more than 15 years ago.

 *If you are younger than 55, high false-positive rates in lung cancer screening may have more harms than benefits, leading to more radiation from more imaging, anxiety, and in some cases, lung surgery to determine a diagnosis.